-As a child, your parents really scare you when they spit out the words “s***” “n***” and “k***.”
+As a child, your parents really scare you when they spit out whatever nasty words they may have used to describe people who are of different races or creeds.
 You get afraid of these people, and because they don’t look nor talk like you they are very easy to spot.
-The working class white people’s current anger is the flip side of genuine fear.
+The working-class white people’s current anger is the flip side of genuine fear.
 A fear you were taught before you could form words.

 Neglect and abuse are passed down like a family heirloom and often go side by side.
 Parents will often go from one to the other as the day goes on.